Hi, I’m Kristin Beckedahl.

 Life is always better (and I’m often a nicer person) when I get to move my body, float in the ocean, hike in nature and dance to house music.

 In 2018 I walked a 6 day, 135km hike.
 It was from Cape Naturaliste in Dunsborough to Cape Leeuwin in Augusta in South West WA.
-All in aid of raising funds and awareness for the Gidget Foundation, a NFP that provides vital support services for women/families suffering perinatal depression and anxiety.
+All in aid of raising funds and awareness for the Gidget Foundation.
+This is a not-for-profit that provides vital support services for women/families suffering perinatal depression and anxiety.
 It was a challenging, amazing and an emotional experience.

 When I’m not relishing in family time, I’m listening to podcasts or day dreaming.